 Viber Transactional & OTP Message Templates

-From July 1, 2026, templates are mandatory for all Transactional Viber Business Messages.
+Effective July 1st, 2026, templates are mandatory for all Transactional Viber Business Messages.

 This includes messages such as order confirmations, appointment reminders, and one-time passwords (OTPs), which will no longer support free-form text.